adamjleonard/adamjleonard.github.com/_posts/2014-08-19-the-choice-is-yours.markdown

 ![](/images/the-power-of-choice.png)

-> "Right now you are one choice away from a new beginning – one that leads
-> you toward becoming the fullest human being you can be." - Oprah Winfrey

 A few years ago I entered a huge state of depression.
 I was fired for the first time ever from an amazing job, my girlfriend at the time broke up with me days later, and I was very unsure how I was going to pay rent